hassaannae/TrainingBuddy-EE493-494-Final-Year-Project-METU/Camera Monitoring Unit/README.md

 # CAMERA MONITORING UNIT

 Aim of the monitoring is hit detection.
+Chosen method is tracking the ball with computer vision and observing the change in the position of the ball within specific frame-time range.

 # DONE